 - 21:40 departure – 04:00 +1 arrival (7h 20m) outbound; 9:50 departure – 18:00 arrival inbound

 Let me start by noting that I had no concern with their security when making my booking.
-So lightning did strike twice, but I have never seen any indication of any issue in MH fleet maintenance and security, and airplane remains to be the safest mode of transportation out there, so I think any safety concern when flying with MH is unfair.
+So lightning did strike twice, but I have never seen any indication of any issue in MH fleet technical and security check and airplane remains to be the safest mode of transportation out there, so I think any safety concern when flying with MH is unfair.
 What I did have concern with, was the state of their cabin.

 On the bright side, the crews serving my cabin were friendly and they addressed all business class customers by name which makes you feel appreciated – this is despite the cabin was almost full.
 They were also generous with the satay portion which tasted great, though unfortunately, the remaining meal I had onboard and at their First Class Golden Lounge was pretty bland.

-MH often offers tremendous value for premium cabin journey in Asia and Australia as you can get lie-flat seats and a good sleep in most of their long haul routes.
+MH often offers tremendous value for premium cabin journey in Asia and Australia with their frequent sale, as you can get lie-flat seats in most of their long haul routes.
 I do not yet have any reason to proactively avoid them but I wish they did a better job in maintaining the state of their planes and improved their meal service.